Wild Britain & Norway

 Tuesday, June 14: Tromsø

 Located 250 miles north of the Arctic Circle, the small city of Tromsø is Norway’s gateway to the Arctic, and there’s certainly a polar atmosphere around here.
-This morning, disembark the Silver Wind and transfer to the airport for your flights homeward.
+This morning, disembark the Silver Cloud and transfer to the airport for your flights homeward.

 - May 31 – June 14, 2022